securitybunker/databunker.org/content/doc/faq/_index.md

 ## Does Databunker is end-user facing?

 Yes.
-The end-user, according to GDPR, the end-user must have control over the PII data.
+The end-user, according to GDPR, the end-user must have control over the personal data.
 The user can change the personal data, give or withdraw consent, request forget-me.
 All user operations can be self-service (automatically enforced) or with DPO / Admin approval.

 ## Does Databunker is a wrapper for an existing database?